seaweedfs/seaweedfs/README.md

 When a client sends a write request, the master server returns (volume id, file key, file cookie, volume node url) for the file.
 The client then contacts the volume node and POSTs the file content.

-When a client needs to read a file based on (volume id, file key, file cookie), it can ask the master server by the volume id for the (volume node url, volume node public url), or retrieve this from a cache.
+When a client needs to read a file based on (volume id, file key, file cookie), it asks the master server by the volume id for the (volume node url, volume node public url), or retrieves this from a cache.
 Then the client can GET the content, or just render the URL on web pages and let browsers fetch the content.

 Please see the example for details on the write-read process.

 ### Storage Size ###

-In the current implementation, each volume can be 8x2^32 bytes (32GiB).
-This is because of we align content to 8 bytes.
-We can easily increase this to 64G, or 128G, or more, by changing 2 lines of code, at the cost of some wasted padding space due to alignment.
+In the current implementation, each volume can hold 32 gibibytes (32GiB or 8x2^32 bytes).
+This is because we align content to 8 bytes.
+We can easily increase this to 64GiB, or 128GiB, or more, by changing 2 lines of code, at the cost of some wasted padding space due to alignment.

-There can be 2^32 volumes.
-So total system size is 8 x 2^32 bytes x 2^32 = 8 x 4GiB x 4Gi = 128EiB (2^67 bytes, or 128 exbibytes).
+There can be 4 gibibytes (4GiB or 2^32 bytes) of volumes.
+So the total system size is 8 x 4GiB x 4GiB which is 128 exbibytes (128EiB or 2^67 bytes).

 Each individual file size is limited to the volume size.

 ### Saving memory ###

-All file meta information on volume server is readable from memory without disk access.
-Each file just takes an 16-byte map entry of <64bit key, 32bit offset, 32bit size>.
-Of course, each map entry has its own the space cost for the map.
-But usually the disk runs out before the memory does.
+All file meta information stored on an volume server is readable from memory without disk access.
+Each file takes just a 16-byte map entry of <64bit key, 32bit offset, 32bit size>.
+Of course, each map entry has its own space cost for the map.
+But usually the disk space runs out before the memory does.

 ## Compared to Other File Systems ##

 Most other distributed file systems seem more complicated than necessary.

-SeaweedFS is meant to be fast and simple, both during usage and during setup.
-If you do not understand how it works when you reach here, we failed!
+SeaweedFS is meant to be fast and simple, in both setup and operation.
+If you do not understand how it works when you reach here, we've failed!
 Please raise an issue with any questions or update this file with clarifications.

 ### Compared to HDFS ###